sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 ## Charges from archived accounts

-Microsoft 365 Archive charges for both storage and account reactivation.
-For more information about Microsoft 365 Archive pricing, see [Pricing model for Microsoft 365 Archive](/microsoft-365/syntex/archive/archive-pricing).

-Once a payment method is provided, billing follows the routine cycle for archived content.
-If the billing is put down to reactivate one particular unlicensed account, the reactivation fee is applied for $0.60/GB for that account, and from that month onward, the storing fee of $0.05/GB/Month is applicable for all unlicensed accounts within the organization that's longer than 90 days.
+Once billing for unlicensed OneDrive accounts has been enabled, archived unlicensed OneDrive accounts which are not deleted will begin to incur charges for both monthly storage and ad-hoc account reactivation.
+If the billing is put down to reactivate one particular unlicensed account, the reactivation fee is applied for $0.60/GB for that account, and from that month onward, the storage fee of $0.05/GB/Month is applicable for all unlicensed accounts within the organization for longer than 93 days.

 For example, if an organization has 100 unlicensed OneDrive accounts, each consuming 1 TB for a total of 100 TB, and enforcement occurs between January and March 2025, the 100 unlicensed accounts are automatically archived.
 If the organization needs to reactivate a specific account in October 2025 and set up billing, they incur the following costs:

 - A one-time reactivation fee of $0.60/GB for 1TB, totaling $614.40.
 - A monthly storage fee of $0.05/GB for 100TB, amounting to $5,120/month starting from October 2025.

+> [!NOTE]
+> Unlicensed OneDrive accounts cannot utilize unused SharePoint storage quota, even if Microsoft 365 Archive is configured within the tenant.
+Archived unlicensed OneDrive accounts will be billed for the full amount of consumed storage.

 ## Use Microsoft Purview in Archived State